Cup and a Flagon

 But to whom much is given, much is required.
 Are we afraid of offering a larger vessel to God because of what we think will be required of us?
 Or is it because we are afraid that we will only get a fraction of what we need.
 Both mindsets are wrong because fear is the motivation behind each and fear is the opposite of faith.
 Faith is creative and opportunity driven, while fear is repressive and hinders advancement.

-Sometime the flow bypasses us because something is broken or not working properly in our lives.
-Just recently, I was confronted with an astronomical water bill.
-I had been paying it for months but it when it became too burdensome, I actually looked at the history of usage and realized for about 6 months the usage was double what it should be.
+Sometimes the flow bypasses us because something is broken or not working properly in our lives.
+I was once confronted with an astronomical water bill.
+I had been paying it for months but it when it became too burdensome, I actually looked at the history of usage and realized for about 6 months the usage was double what it should have been.
 I called to complain and the attendant told me that whatever caused it stopped abruptly on Feb 9 because water usage dropped down dramatically.
-While I was out of town, a chain broke in one of our bathrooms and it had not yet been repaired.
+While I was out of town, a chain broke in one of our bathrooms, and it had not yet been repaired.
 That one bathroom was running/leaking water in copious amounts that we were paying for but had no benefit.
 It was just leaking down the drain.
-We did remember hearing what sounded like running water but just brushed it off.
-The inconvenience of it breaking was a blessing in disquise because it was also the cause of a major drain of resources in our pocket and the environment.
+We did remember hearing what sounded like running water, but just brushed it off.
+The inconvenience of the chain breaking was a blessing in disguise, because it stopped the cause of a major drain of resources in our pocket and the environment.
 WE must live more consciously and see how to keep and optimize the flow of what God is bringing into our lives.

 God is motivated by His great love for us and richly gives us all things to enjoy.
 But how are we receiving it?
 Have you examined your vessels and nets recently?
 Check them to see if they are adequate for the tasks at hand.
 Are the large enough or are they damaged in some way?
 Even if they appear okay to us, sometimes it’s just yielding ourselves to God –He often sees things we can’t, and perfects us.
 As the psalmist says, “Search me [thoroughly], O God, and know my heart!
 Try me and know my thoughts!
 And see if there is any wicked or hurtful way in me, and lead me in the way everlasting.”
 Ps 139:22-24.
 Ps 19: 12 says “. . . cleanse me now from secret faults.”